How to Buy and Sell Bitcoin in Canada?

 How to buy and sell bitcoin in Canada?

-There are five ways how you can buy and sell bitcoin in Canada.
-These include:
+There are four ways how you can buy and sell bitcoin in Canada which include:

 - Cryptocurrency exchanges.